Skip to content

 Step 2: Basic Information

-Regex Name (Required)
+Type Name (Required)

-• Used to identify the regular expression
+• Identifies the regular expression

-• Recommend using a descriptive name
+• Use a descriptive name

-Regex Icon (Optional)
+Type Icon (Optional)

 Step 3: Write Regular Expression

-• Enter the regular expression pattern
+• Enter a regular expression to match the type

-Match Flags (Optional)
+Match Options (Optional)

-Use Regular Expression
+Use a Regular Expression

 1. Open "Global Shortcuts"